Acupuncture for IVF Northern Suburbs

 Using Acupuncture for Anxiety

 For some, the process of trying to fall pregnant can be its own source of anxiety and stress.
-Research of acupuncture's effect on mental health has been undertaken and it was found that acupuncture may be an effective adjunctive method to help treat depression and anxiety.
+Research of acupuncture's effect on mental health has been undertaken and it was found that acupuncture may be an effective adjunctive method to help treat the symptom of anxiety.

 At our acupuncture clinic we understand that IVF can be a daunting and overwhelming experience.
 In our clinic we do our very best to put you at ease and provide some support through this process.